By David Joel Miller.

 One thing therapy shouldn’t do is turn everyone into a mental patient and start requiring treatment for all.
 In professional lingo, this is called pathologizing clients.
 There is plenty to do helping people who genuinely need help so we don’t need to enlarge the number of disorders just to keep counselors busy.

 Grief is a normal part of life.
 People we love die.
 The loss of a close family member should make you sad.
 When does this move from a normal part of life to a disorder requiring treatment?
 And who should pay for this?
 Insurance companies may cover necessary treatment but they will draw the line if normal human emotions become the subject of treatment.
 The more diseases we create the more health care will cost.
-Besides if someone really has extreme impairment as a result of bereavement that becomes Major Depression and gets treated right?
+Besides if someone really has an extreme impairment as a result of bereavement that becomes Major Depression and gets treated right?
 Not exactly.

 Currently, grief is excluded from the DSM-4 criteria for depression.
 The reasoning for this was that if everyone is likely to experience this sooner or later, then it is not a mental illness.
 Just how much the death of a family member is expected to affect us is mostly a result of culture.
 Some cultures mourn for a year or more.
 The widow or widower wears black and is granted time to grieve their loss.